By sharing this link, I acknowledge that I have read and understand the Terms and Conditions.

 MATTHEW OLDFIELD / SCIENCE PHOTO LIBRARY MATTHEW OLDFIELD / SCIENCE PHOTO LIBRARY

 Biorock reef restoration.
-Healthy hard corals beginning to grow on a Biorock reef restoration structure.
+Sign declaring the Pemuteran Biorock Coral Restoration Area, Pemuteran, Bali, Indonesia, as a no-fishing zone.
 The Biorock process was developed by Thomas Goreau and Wolf Hilbertz in the 1970's.
-Electricity is used to promote the deposition of calcium carbonate, which builds up on the surface of the structure giving hard corals a base to bond to.
+Electricity is used to promote the deposition of calcium carbonate on the surface of a structure giving hard corals a base to bond to.
 The process is thought to accelerate coral growth by up to four times - however, it has been suggested that simple wire meshes are just as effective.
 The resulting 'reef' of hard coral soon attracts other inhabitants and the process has been touted as a way to rehabilitate reefs in all tropical areas.
 Photographed in Pemuteran, Bali, Indonesia.

 Model release not required.
 Property release not required.